FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/fhe-operation.md

 ### 📌 Step 2: Requesting an FHE Operation

-When the dApp needs to perform an encrypted operation within the a smart contract:
+When the dApp needs to perform an encrypted operation within the smart contract:
 1. **Import the FHE library in Solidity**:
    ```solidity
    import "@fhenixprotocol/cofhe-contracts/FHE.sol";